 St Ursula’s College is proud to be an accredited IB World School.

-From 2023, senior students at the College can choose to undertake either the International Baccalaureate Diploma or the Higher School Certificate.
+Senior students at the College can choose to undertake either the International Baccalaureate Diploma or the Higher School Certificate.
 This choice in pathways provides young women greater opportunity to tailor their learning and shape their future.

 In undertaking the International Baccalaureate Diploma, our students join young people from over 3,000 schools worldwide who are active, compassionate and lifelong learners, well-prepared for the world beyond the school gates.